Search

 How to Keep Your Betta Fish Healthy

-Prevention is always the best medicine for keeping your betta fish healthy.
+Prevention is always the best medicine for keeping your fish healthy.
 Here are some tips for maintaining good betta fish health:

 • Provide a suitable tank: Betta fish need a tank that is at least 5 gallons in size, with a filter and heater to maintain a water temperature of 75-80 degrees Fahrenheit.
 Avoid keeping betta fish in small bowls or vases, as these do not provide adequate space or filtration for the fish to thrive.